 - Three-Position Power Reclining Lift Chair: Three-position lift recliners are some of the best lift chairs for sleeping.
 In these seats, you can sit up, lean back or lie almost completely flat if you want to take a short nap.

 - Infinite Power Lift Recliner: If you need lift chairs for seniors, consider adding infinite lift recliners to your home.
 These chairs offer the same upright, reclining and horizontal poses as the other options.
 However, they also have adjustable foot- and headrests that let your loved ones find their most comfortable position.

 Special Power Lift Recliner Features

 Many of the best lift chairs also come with extra features that take your relaxation to the next level.
-Some offer a soothing swivel, gliding or rocking motion, while others have cup holders, storage consoles and side pockets that keep drinks, snacks and medications within reach.
+Some offer a soothing swivel, gliding or rocking motion, while others have cup holders, storage consoles and side pockets that keep drinks and snacks within reach.
 You can also find seats with high-tech options like wireless remotes, USB ports or built-in heat and massage mechanisms.

 Power Lift Chair Fabrics and Cushions: Seat Designs for Maximum Comfort

 With so many types of power lift chairs available, how do you choose the right one for you?
 The first step is finding a seat with soft, supportive materials to keep you comfy.
 Plush padding makes chairs nice and cozy, while breathable, textured fabrics help these seats look and feel great.
 We’ve put together the following tips to help you select a chair with the right cushions and upholstery to suit your needs.